Lead Generation: Importance, Best Practices, & Examples for Sales and Marketing

 High-intent leads convert more easily than low-intent leads

-That is, how do we find and attract those customers who are most likely to need and want our product?
+Lead generation’s focus is on capturing high-intent opportunities.
+That means finding a way to attract those customers who are most likely to need and want your product.

 Lead generation-focused marketing puts the customer first

+In this structure, customers are the ones who give consent for content.
 They choose to hand over their contact details (rather than receiving an unexpected phone call), and they opt into specific communications from your company.

 This puts the buying process in the customers' hands, so they feel more comfortable engaging (and ultimately shopping) with you.

-5 lead generation channels
+5 most important lead generation channels

 So, we know capturing leads is important, but where exactly does this process take place?